 Steps involved in RFR valuation include the following:

 - Estimation of the future royalties which would have to be paid to the owner of the trademark for its use on an arm’s length basis

 - Calculation based on savings from owning the trademark or relief from royalties that would otherwise be paid to the owner

 - The net after tax royalty fee calculated each year (for life of the trademark) and discounted to present value using a discount rate

 Valuation of trademarks in not a straightforward exercise.
 It involves research, information gathering, support for assumptions, cross-checks.
 It is subjective in nature and involves valuer’s judgement on certain assumptions.
 Time needs to be spent on understanding many different aspects of the trademark and the relevant business, otherwise there is always the risk of over-valuing or under-valuing something if it is not properly understood.

 In conclusion, SME owners should pay attention to the trademark(s) they may have created in normal course of business.
 Registration, marketing and advertising and other trademark and brand building exercises can pay rich dividends if the trademark is leveraged properly.
 Valuation of the trademark can go a long way for business owners to understand how to use it for growth and business expansion.

 By Adie Gupta

-This article has been authored by Mr. Adie Gupta, co-founder and Managing Director of Spring Galaxy.
-Adie provides valuation and strategic advisory services to the corporate sector and government agencies across the Asia Pacific.
-He has in excess of 20 years of valuation and strategic advisory experience.
-He is a regular trainer for accounting bodies, business schools, angel networks as well as speaks at various conferences and other forums on valuation and IP in Hong Kong, India, Malaysia, Philippines, and Singapore.
+This article has been authored by Adie Gupta, the Co-Founder and Managing Director of Spring Galaxy.
+Adie has been providing valuation and strategic advisory services to the corporate sector and government agencies across the Asia Pacific region for more than 20 years.
+He is a regular trainer for accounting bodies, business schools, angel networks as well as speaks at various conferences and other forums on valuation and IP.